 Differences between Frase and MarketMuse

 - Both Frase and MarketMuse use different data set for their topic modeling.
 Frase uses the top 20 ranking pages for their topic modeling, while MarketMuse analyzes thousands of pages to create their suggestions.
 Frase’s approach can help you rank in the top results because Google is already ranking similar pages.
-Market muse’s system goes a step further and enables you to create authoritative content that your competitors haven’t covered.
+Market muse’s system goes a step further and enables you to create expert-level material that your competitors haven’t covered.

 - Apart from the content optimization workflow, Frase has an answer bot that scrapes existing content on your website and delivers it to your website visitor.
 This can reduce your site’s bounce rate.